Jonson Clarke-Harris

-Jonson Scott Clarke-Harris (born 21 July 1994) is a professional footballer who plays as a striker for EFL League One side Peterborough United.
+Jonson Scott Clarke-Harris (born 21 July 1994) is a professional footballer who plays as a striker for TFF First League side Pendikspor.

 He set a new record during his first spell at Coventry City when, aged 16 years and 21 days, he made his debut becoming the youngest player ever to play for the Coventry first team.
-Born in England, he represents the Jamaica national team.
+Born in England, he plays for the Jamaica national team.

-Career
+Club career

 Coventry City

 Clarke-Harris made his professional debut as a substitute on 10 August 2010 in a 2–0 League Cup loss to Morecambe, coming on to replace David Bell after 68 minutes, becoming the youngest player to ever appear for Coventry City at the age of 16 years and 20 days.
 It was confirmed on 30 April 2012 that Clarke-Harris had not been offered a professional contract with Coventry and had left the club.
 Andy Thorn refused to speculate on why Clarke-Harris had been released but alluded to disciplinary problems.